UniversityOfHelsinkiCS/ipsutin/README.md

     - [Docker Compose for Linux](https://docs.docker.com/compose/install/)

 3. Install NPM
     You can download and install Node.js from the official website: https://nodejs.org/en/

-        1. Open your terminal or command prompt.
-        2. Run the following command to install npm:

-    ```bash
-        npm install npm@latest -g
-    ```

 ## Scripts